tmaciulis22/Moodis/README.md

 👉If you want to fix a **bug**, then also create a branch from dev and naming should be: **bug/{bug-name}**

 After sprint, before showcasing the demo, dev branch should be merged to master!
 (But **do not** delete dev branch!!!)

+# PR and Commit Rules:
+Commit as frequently as possible.
+Avoid huge commits, with many code changes.
+Commit summary or description should include what was changed/added in the code.
+PR can be merged only after **at least two** teammates approved it.